Mohammad-Faiz-Cloud-Engineer/Devtools-Terminator/README.md

 Sometimes you need to protect client-side code from inspection.
 Whether it's proprietary algorithms, sensitive business logic, or API keys in a demo environment, this library provides a robust solution.
 It uses three independent detection methods to catch DevTools access and immediately terminates the session.

 This isn't security theater.
-The code is battle-tested in production on the Rox AI platform.
+The code is battle-tested in production environments.

 ---